-Katie has over a decade of experience representing employees and people who have been injured in accidents.
+Katie has fifteen years of experience representing employees and people who have been injured in accidents.
 She is a founding partner of Bain Mazza & Debski LLP and manages our Las Vegas office in addition to representing clients in our Bay Area office.
-Katie has handled all types of employment claims, including claims for...
+Katie has handled all types of employment claims, including claims for sexual...
 See More

 Katie completed her undergraduate education at the University of California, Santa Barbara, where she was a Regents Scholar and graduated with High Honors.
 She also earned the distinction of Phi Beta Kappa during her undergraduate studies.
 She then went on to obtain her law degree from the University of California, Hastings College of the Law, where she graduated in the top third of her class.